When searching for any course – whether it’s online or in a traditional setting – it’s so important to make sure the qualification is recognised.

 It’s also worth checking third party review websites to see if (a) reviews have been left, (b) how authentic those reviews seem and (c) how far back those reviews go.

-If there is an absence of tutor support or the provider is trying to charge you for support as an ‘optional extra’ something isn’t right.
+If there is an absence of tutor support completely, something isn’t right.